This post may contain affiliate links.

 If you have never heard of Thin Stix, get ready to be amazed.
 These thin sticks contain non-toxic solid tempera paint for mess free painting.
 You can take these on the go.
 Just throw a few in your purse with some paper and your kids can paint anywhere.
 The paint dries in only 90 seconds!
 The paint sticks do not require any water or brushes.
 Simply remove the cap, twist up, and start creating.

 Thin Stix combine the ease of a marker with the vibrant colors of paint.

-Read my review of Kwik Stix here.
+Read more about the Kwik Stix.
 The Thin Stix are slimmer than the Kwik Stix, which allows for finer details.